sdbeng/sdbeng/README.md

 ** Happy almost Spring!
 May God keep you and your family safe and healthy.

 📫 Just finished a Spring Boot application with ci/cd on a docker-jenkins pipeline, using JPA and Spring Web Security on a microservices project.
 Stack: React.js, SpringBoot, AWS EC2, Jenkins, Tomcat server.
+Got the Java Back end certifcate.
 Thank God for this opportunity and future ones.

 📐 2024:♂ Taking walks every day helps to out refocus and think on tasks to have a better approach.
 Continue reading docs about nextjs14 changes, and now building an ai-saas project.
 Grabbed the new Xcode and SwiftUi, reading the docs and building a project.
 It looks great so far.